 The last few paragraphs have been quite anti-investment.
 I appreciate that sometimes you cannot build a company with investment, but that doesn’t mean you have to sacrifice your position of strength.

 One of the big things I don’t like about venture capital is that some firms will sway you into doing things you’re not entirely comfortable with.
 You need to tune into yourself and become aware of your core values.
 If you’re a “make money at the cost of anything” kind of person, then you shouldn’t even be reading this article.
 But if you’re someone who has ethics and wants to do business in a sustainable, privacy-focused way, it’s so damn important that you do what’s right.

 Some VC firms do care about doing what’s right, and that’s fantastic (for them), but a lot of firms care about one thing only: money.
 Because that’s what investors care about.
 And those VC firms are motivated to make money, not operate in a principled way.
 Although, now that we’re seeing the market demand more privacy-focused solutions, we’re seeing venture capital pour into that area.

 Data minimization is the practice of intentionally reducing the amount of personal data you collect about someone.
 Following this practice is incredibly simple when your business doesn’t rely on selling user data.
 All you have to do is think about what you’re storing and question the amount of data that you need.

 In the past, companies have opted to save everything.
 Access logs, user activity, and everything they can get their hands on.
+And they'd keep it permanently.
 Why?
 Because even if they’re not selling your data, they can use your data to make business decisions that help grow their revenue.

 Imagine you ran a website like Quora.
 You have millions of people coming to your website, browsing, and asking questions.
 Some people ask and browse highly sensitive questions.
 Let’s imagine you own this business.
 You have a couple of options: